kristjank/ark-presentation-ots-2018/PITCHME.md

 **We can learn and build faster than ever**.
 ---

-### ONE YEAR HAS PASSED
-- kaj sem bral lani
-- lanski slajdi
-- letosnja literatura (osnove bs, p2p attacks)
----
-### WHERE ARE WE GOING?
-- new fat protocols explain
-- no more public/private chains
-- web 2 in web 3
----
 ### Current challenges in blockchain space
+- Interoperability @fa[hands-helping]
+  - 1600 platforms
+  - 100 ecosystems

+- Regulation
+- Complexity (end-users)
-- interoperability
+- Speed of processing

-- out of 1600 platforms - who will survie - the ones that will be able to connect
+---?image=assets/images/ark-bg.jpg
+@title[ARK]
 ---
 ### WHAT IS ARK?
-- mission
+> Ark aims to create an entire ecosystem of linked chains by providing easy to use tools to deploy your own blockchain.

-- vision
+- ARK is Open-Source
-- blockchain ecosystem
-- ecosystem definition
+- Highly flexible and adaptable
+- DPOS Consensus Mechanism (3rd generation)

 ---
 ### OPENSOURCE SOFTWARE DEVELOPMENT
 - opensource.guide